Albert G. Riddle: Later career

 After his term in Congress, Riddle served as consul at Matanzas, Cuba, in 1863 and 1864.
 He then returned to Washington, D.C., and again engaged in the practice of law.
 He was retained by the State Department to aid in the prosecution of John H. Surratt as one of the accomplices in the murder of President Abraham Lincoln.

-He also served as law officer of the District of Columbia 1877-1889.
+He also served as law officer of the District of Columbia 1877–1889.
 He was in charge of the law department at Howard University for several years after its establishment.

+In 1876, Riddle moved Belva Ann Lockwood for admission to the bar of the United States Supreme Court.
+The Court denied her admission because Lockwood was a woman.
+Three years later, in 1879, President Rutherford B. Hayes signed into law a bill that allowed any woman who had been a member in good standing of the bar of any state, territory, of the District of Columbia for three years, and had good moral character, to be admitted to the Supreme Court bar.
+Riddle then again moved for Lockwood to be admitted to the Supreme Court bar, and the Court admitted her.
+Lockwood thus became the first woman admitted to the bar of the U.S. Supreme Court.

 Death and legacy

 Riddle died at his home in Washington, D.C., on May 15, 1902.
 He was interred in Rock Creek Cemetery.

 His papers are at the Western Reserve Historical Society, Cleveland, Ohio.
 They include the unpublished manuscript Accounts of experiences in Cuba (1862–1864).